 Emotional stress and psychological tensions are the same thing and they are experienced through sensation as painful symptoms.
 They build up over years and this stacked up compounded volume of sensation either gets processed or stagnates.
 The healthy way to move this energy is termed letting go.
 Letting go of resisting feeling the stacked up feelings demonstrates to the self that all feelings have a limit.
 They are not limitless, but are the net result of all our thinking which we have the capacity to become mindful of only when we let go.
 Therefore experiencing out the backed up sensations that scare us by surrendering the resistance to feeling them allows them to run their course.
 When we let go of resisting or ‘holding on’ and feel the sensations without making them mean anything we can perceive what emotions are, a concentration of thoughts, felt as mental pressure, logged in the body to experience as sensation and described as emotion.
-This process of e-motion or energy in motion is something we get to experience and it is because of this experiential sequence that we have been able to map, comprehend and navigate the evolution of consciousness.
+This process of e-motion or energy in motion is something we get to witness without judging.

-In an attempt to cope in a complex world, the above understanding gave rise to a new form of therapy where the feeling body and not the thinking mind became the focus.
-Body psychotherapy was founded under the term Characterology or Character Analysis by Wilhelm Reich, student of Freud who brought the body to psychoanalysis when observing how a person would become armoured with a muscular holding pattern that would soon take form and shape around the bones, and that this was the result of repressed feelings caused by either an invasion or withdrawal wound.
+In an attempt to cope in a complex world, the above understanding gave rise to a new form of therapy where the body and not the mind became the focus.
+Body psychotherapy was founded under the term Characterology or Character Analysis by Wilhelm Reich, student of Freud who brought the body to psychoanalysis when observing how a person would become armoured with a muscular holding pattern that would soon influence the body’s form or shape, and that this was the result of repressed feelings caused by either an invasion or withdrawal wound.

 Similar to a soldier going into battle with its armour, a person goes into the world with its tensions.
 This tension or armour acts as a muscular shell around a person and takes on a certain pattern that wires someone into what we call personality.
 Although these muscular pattern formations influence our character they also derail us from being present by locking us into a state of being which has learnt how to avoid discomfort, pleasure seek, and then cope simply by holding onto belief symptoms that prevent feeling buried feelings.
 Locked into our pattern the internalised parent or super ego judges and sees the world in black and white, not in shades of grey.